Medical Board of Australia - Medical Training Survey

 6. Reporting and using results: The results of the MTS will be published in the interests of transparency.
 Specialty and jurisdiction specific reports from MTS data will be generated as far as possible, while assuring participant confidentiality.
 Stakeholders will apply survey results to improve medical training.

-7. Participation: The annual MTS will evolve, initially seeking feedback from doctors in training and in time their supervisors.
+7. Participation: The annual MTS will evolve, initially seeking feedback from doctors in training.
 It aims to reduce the need for other surveys about the same issues.

 We will keep referring to these principles to keep us on track as we develop the survey.